kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 #### Story 4 (actual)

-[PR #16203](https://github.com/kubernetes/website/pull/16203) removes Stackdriver and Elasticsearch vendor content.
-Since logging falls into the external add-ons category, SIG Docs decided to remove this vendor-specific content.
-That , which has not been meaningfully updated in three years.
+Website [PR #16203](https://github.com/kubernetes/website/pull/16203) removes Stackdriver and Elasticsearch vendor content.
+Since logging falls into the external add-ons category, SIG Docs decided to remove this vendor-specific content that had not been meaningfully updated in three years.
 SIG Docs had buy-in from SIG Instrumentation Bugs for removal; however that PR was held pending the outcome of this KEP.

 #### Story 5 (actual)

 In [PR #16766](https://github.com/kubernetes/website/pull/16766) @pouledodue proposed adding Hertzner Cloud Controller to the list of vendors that have implemented a cloud controller manager.
 That PR was held pending the outcome of this KEP.

+#### Story 6 (actual)

+As [hyperkube transitions to [third-party maintenance](https://github.com/kubernetes/kubeadm/issues/1889), it's unclear how to handle [hyperkube content in the Kubernetes docs](https://github.com/kubernetes/website/search?q=hyperkube&unscoped_q=hyperkube) or re-point related links.

 ### Implementation Details/Notes/Constraints